dishan3x/Lbp_Object_identification/README.md

 ## Conclusion

- - Hard to identify the intensties becuase of unorthodox shapes of each plants and different number of leafs in a image.
+ - Hard to identify the intensities due to unorthodox shapes of each plants and number of leaf cpunt variation in an image.
- - Large data set is needed to optimizer
+ - Need to gather more data to identy sharp edges.
- - It was easy to identify the things
+ - It was easy to identify flat areas in a image.
  - When there's increase of radius it will increase the divergense value, which can Identify as more acceptable out come.

 ## Future work
+ - Try to adopt otsu method to isolate dense areas.
  - I already started working with svm and cnn networks.
 Need some fine tuning in those project which I believe that I could get more accurate results in classifying crop medels.
 ## References